Predictia/AQUA/docs/sphinx/source/diagnostics/ecmean.rst

 In the plots produced by ECmean4 implementation, PIs are normalized by the (precomputed) average of CMIP6 climate models, so that number smaller than one implies a better performance than CMIP6 model.

-On the other hand, also the Global Mean (GMs) metric is computed.
-These are the average of many dynamical and physical fields which are compared against a set of pre-computed climatological values for both the atmosphere and the ocean (e.g. land temperature, salinity, etc.).
+On the other hand, the Global Mean (GMs) metric is computed.
+These are simply the average of many dynamical and physical fields which are compared against a set of pre-computed climatological values for both the atmosphere and the ocean (e.g. land temperature, salinity, etc.).
 Different observational datasets are taken in consideration for each variable, providing an estimate of the plausible variability in the form of interannual standard deviation.
-GMs provides also estimate for the radiative budget (including clouds radiative forcing) and for the hydrological cycle (including integrals over land and ocean) and other quantities useful for fast model assessment and for model tuning.
+GMs provides also estimate for the radiative budget  and for the hydrological cycle (including integrals over land and ocean) and other quantities useful for fast model assessment and for model tuning.

 Structure